danielmurrmann/flight42/README.md

 220 - Signals and Reactive Programming in Angular

 ## Topic
-224 - Reactive Programming to the Backend with the resource APIs
+225 - RxJS Interop with Signals